-There are the following methods to append multiple elements to a Vector in R.
+Here are three ways to append multiple elements to a Vector in R:

 - Using <<- operator